 MiraCosta College graduate and standout scholar Kendal Gill continues to impress.

-Gill, graduates with a bachelor’s degree in biology/pre-med from Loyola University New Orleans this May.
+Gill graduated with a bachelor’s degree in biology/pre-med from Loyola University New Orleans last May.
 Now she’s moving to Nashville, where Gill is enrolling this fall at Vanderbilt University’s, three-year, nurse practitioner graduate program with a specialty in women’s health.

 MiraCosta College, Gill said, helped make it all possible.

 Gill thrived as a biology major at MiraCosta College and was active in the school’s Honors Scholar Program during her two years at the Oceanside Campus.